 VictorianBlueOrangeTulips-2

-The little apple salt and pepper shakers were a gift from my friend Christina for Christmas one year.
-Receiving tableware from friends as gifts is incredibly special; it makes setting the table seem like a joint endeavour as I recall the occasion we enjoyed together.
-Love it.
+The little apple salt and pepper shakers were a Christmas gift from my friend Christina.
+Receiving tableware from friends as gifts is incredibly special.
+Setting the table seems like a joint endeavour, as I recall the occasion we enjoyed together.
+I love it.
 These little gems are very versatile and go with many settings.

 VictorianBlueOrangeTulips-1

-You can see a bunch of snow in the background in the photos above.
-Much like this week, apparently.
+The photos above show snow in the background—much like this week!
 We’ve just dug ourselves out from a major snowstorm here in the Cape.
-Glenn braved the elements yesterday and brought me home a bunch of multicoloured tulips.
-Most welcome!
+Glenn braved the elements yesterday and brought me a bunch of multicoloured tulips—most welcome!

 I’m sharing this post with Between Naps on the Porch.